VictorLowther/core/doc/development-guides/dev-systems/docker/docker-admin.md

 3. Reload the docker service configuration: `systemctl daemon-reload`

-After making the above changes. restart the Docker service for them to take effect.
+After making the above changes, restart the Docker service for them to take effect, and then enable support for your user to run Docker without needing to sudo to root:

+1. Run `sudo chmod 666 /var/run/docker.sock` to give everyone access to Docker for this session.
+5. Run `sudo usermod -a -G docker <your-user>` to give yourself access to run Docker in future sessions without needing the `chmod 666` hack.
+You will need to log out and log back in for this to work, though.

 ### The docker-admin command and its environment